Haitian gunboat Crête-à-Pierrot

-Crête-à-Pierrot was a gunboat in the Haitian Navy.
-It was destroyed by Admiral Hammerton Killick in 1902 to prevent it falling into the hands of a German warship.
+Crête-à-Pierrot was a gunboat in the Haitian Navy named after the 1802 Battle of Crête-à-Pierrot in the Haitian Revolution (1791 – 1804).
+The boat was destroyed by Admiral Hammerton Killick in 1902 to prevent it falling into the hands of a German warship.

 Description

 The ship displaced 950 tons.
 It was powered by a triple expansion steam engine driving a single screw propeller, giving a speed of 16 kn.
 Armament comprised a 16 cm, 12 cm and four 10 cm guns, four Nordenfelt machine guns and two Maxim machine guns.

 Commission

 The Haitian Government commissioned an armed cruiser to be designed by Sir E J Reed and built by Earle's Shipbuilding & Engineering Co at Hull, Yorkshire, England.
 The ship was launched as Crête-à-Pierrot, named for the revolutionary battle of Crête-à-Pierrot, on 7 November 1895.
 After arming in France, it was added to the Haitian Navy in 1896 and considered the Navy's crown jewel, the best of the four ships it possessed at the time.

 Crête-à-Pierrot's first commander was Captain Gilmour, from Scotland, who served under contract to Haiti.